nandlalyadav57/Terra_aks_webapp/README.md

 # Terra_aks_webapp

 **az login**

 **git clone https://github.com/nandlalyadav57/terra_aks_webapp.git**

-we need to run terraform init.
+Need to run terraform init.
 This would download any plugins that the Azure provider depends on.

 $ **terraform init**

-We created a variable for it earlier. if you have an ssh key pair you can skip this step
+Created a variable for it earlier. if you have an ssh key pair you can skip this step
 $ ssh-keygen -t rsa -b 4096

 Export the key into an environment variable.
 $ **export TF_VAR_ssh_key=$( cat ~/.ssh/id_rsa.pub)**